mechazillagame/mechazillagame.github.io/README.md

 ## How to Play

-Use the arrow keys to attempt to land the Starship booster on the robotic arm.
+Use the arrow keys to attempt to land the Starship booster on the robotic arm, which is the **lowest** rung on the tower.

 ➡️ **Right**: Move booster toward the left